 Click Add Rule.

-In the Select type dropdown, select the metric for the new scaling rule.
+In the Select type drop-down menu, select the metric for the new scaling rule.

 Set the minimum and maximum thresholds for the metric.
 For information about setting instance limits, see About App Autoscaler Scaling Rules in About App Autoscaler.